Jayakumar-B-23012888/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm

-1. Import the required library and read the dataframe.
+1.Import the required library and read the dataframe.

 2.Write a function computeCost to generate the cost function.